adobe/styleguide/opensource/doc-style.md

 That said, please don't get too hung up on using correct style.
 We'd rather have you submit good information that doesn't conform to the guide than no information at all.
-Adobe I/O's tech writers and authors are always happy to help you with the prose, and we promise not to judge or use a red pen!
+Adobe I/O's tech writers and authors are always happy to help you with the prose, and we promise not to judge or use a red pen.

 > **Note**:
 > The documentation is often written with paragraphs wrapped at 80 column lines to